About the project

-The Sunshine Coast Airport Expansion Project represents the ongoing development of an airport that has been operating and evolving for more than 50 years.
-As the region continues to grow, the airport must expand to meet the needs of the community and to continue to support the development of the region’s economy.
+The Sunshine Coast Airport Expansion Project (SCAEP) was delivered by Sunshine Coast Council.
+As the region continues to grow, our airport is expanding to meet the needs of the community and support the region’s economic growth.

-The project will enable direct flights to more destinations across Australia, Asia and the Western Pacific, enhancing national and global connections.
-It will generate jobs and economic growth, boost tourism, help export businesses and secure air access to the Sunshine Coast for generations to come.
+The new runway allows direct flights to more destinations across Australia, Asia and the Western Pacific, enhancing national and global connections.
+It will also generate jobs and economic growth, boost tourism, help export businesses and secure air access to the Sunshine Coast for generations to come.